 On the outside of the interface are four areas – Input, output, option and feedback.
 These can generally be ignored until you really feel more proficient with the workings.
 The main controls to focus on are the four centre areas labelled Mid, Side, Focus and Field.
 Mid and Focus are related and are both on the left side of the interface, the other side of the spectrum Side and Field are likewise related and on the right side of the interface.
-The top controls could be thought of as sledgehammer broad controls, whereas the lower controls more fine tuning and finesse.
+The top controls could be thought of as sledgehammer broad controls, whereas the lower controls have more fine-tuning and finesse.

 Working on a track you start by telling the plugin if it is true M/S or not, then choose an area to focus on – say the middle mono section of an audio track.
 You might first play with the blue filter controls on the Midsection with the solo button engaged until you are happy, then look towards the Focus section underneath to further pull in the mid signal.
 The zoom control acts somewhat like zooming towards the middle mono signal or pulling away making it more distant sounding.
-After that this time, you could start on the side controls in solo mode, maybe cutting out some of the low end and using the field controls to enhance the ambience of the wide signal.
-Interestingly the focus zoom control effect the opposite side controls, and the field effects the opposite mid controls – some very smart processing is happening behind the scenes that reduce phasing when used responsibly.
+After that this time you could start on the side controls in solo mode, maybe cutting out some of the low end and using the field controls to enhance the ambience of the wide signal.
+Interestingly the focus zoom control affects the opposite side controls, and the field affects the opposite mid controls – some very smart processing is happening behind the scenes that reduce phasing when used responsibly.

-Though of course, every engineer will have his own way of using the plugin, the basics process is to think centre mono punchy zone and outer airy stereo wide stuff.
+Though of course, every engineer will have his own way of using the plugin, the basic process is to think centre mono punchy zone and outer airy stereo wide stuff.
 The top Mid and side controls work like any M/S processor, but the Focus and Field bring in an interesting push me/pull you processing, unlike anything I’ve seen so far.
 You can find yourself counter-effecting yourself if you’re not careful, but the results are absolutely stunning when used correctly.